martinloretzzz/mnist-fpga/Readme.md

 This work is submitted to the [Digit Recognition Low Power and Speed Challenge @ ICIP 2025](https://mlunglma.github.io/challenge.html)

-## Reproduce Results
+## Reproduce Reports

-### Synthesize Verilog Design using Quartus Prime
+Open the quartus/mnist_classifier.qpf project in Quartus Prime.

+Compile the design to get the utilization and timing report.
+Use the Power Analyzer Tool to get the power report.

-Create a new project and import all SystemVerilog files from /fpga/hdl/.
-Assign all pins.
+The project is based on the SystemVerilog files from /fpga/hdl/.
 The following custom settings are used:
 - Compiler Settings > Advanced Settings > Auto Shift Register Recognition = OFF
 - Optimization mode > Balanced (Normal flow)

-Compile the design to get the utilization and timing report.
-Use the Power Analyzer Tool to get the power report.

 ### Get accuracy on MNIST test set: